irfanhakim-as/charts/mika/flex/README.md

 > [!IMPORTANT]
 > Some of the following steps can be skipped or modified if you are using an external Plex server.

 1. Log in and acquire the secret Claim Token from [Plex](https://www.plex.tv/claim).
 This token is required to authenticate the server with your Plex account, and is only valid for 4 minutes.
+Use this token for the `plex.claim` setting in your installation.

    > [!NOTE]
    > Skip this step if you are using an external Plex server.